Aradhya76/Early_Diagnosis-_of-Anemia_CHD-_and_Diabetes_using_Machine_Learning/README.md

 3. Saving of best model and scaler
 4. Prediction scripts load artifacts and produce output

-## Notes & Next steps
-- Add `requirements.txt` with pinned versions for reproducibility.
-- Add UI pages for Anemia and CHD (I can generate these automatically if you upload `anemia.csv` and CHD dataset).
-- Improve error handling and add unit tests for inference code.

 ## License
 MIT License.
 See `LICENSE` file for full text.